bwdurst/javascript-workbook/06week/Dodge Ball/readme.md

 1) Move people to the player section
-  a) Grab person details from the arrOfPeople array and pass them into the player class.
+  a) Grab person details from the arrOfPeople array and pass them into the player class
   b) player class should add required properties
   c) Move the object from the people array to the player array
   d) Create/move an element and display it in the dodge ball players section